linode/apl-core/README.md

 ## Otomi Features

-- Drag and drop apps to create your own preferred suite
+- Drag and drop tools to create your own preferred suite
 - GitOps out-of-the-box
-- Container image scanning
+- Container image scanning (at the gate and during runtime)
+- Security policies (at the gate and during runtime)
 - Advanced ingress architecture with self-service
-- Configuration validation
-- Configure network policies for internal ingress and external egress
+- Network policies for internal ingress and external egress
 - Deploy workloads without writing any YAML
 - Create and manage secrets in Vault and use them in workloads
-- Role-based access to all integrated applications
+- Role-based access to all integrated tools
-- Enforce Pod security policies
 - Comprehensive multi-tenant setup
 - Automation tasks for Harbor, Keycloak, ArgoCD, Vault, Gitea and Drone
 - Expose services on multiple (public/private) networks